oddbird/sass/proposal/indented-syntax-improvements.md

 [IndentSame]: ../spec/statement.md#indentation

-The `Statement` productions may include newlines outside of `IndentSame` productions.
+Remove the following prose:

-> TODO: Specify when newlines are parsed as IndentSame
+The `Statement` productions may not include newlines outside of `IndentSame` productions.

 ### Block